We’ve all been through a session where we know we haven’t given it our all, where we know that we’ve still got something left in the tank.

 We’ve all been that person who has stayed in bed, snuggled under the covers, where we convince ourselves that we’ll “do it tomorrow” instead.

-So how do we break down some of these barriers – mental, physical and otherwise – to motivate ourselves to do the one percenters?
-To give the second effort?
+So how do we break down some of these barriers – mental, physical and otherwise – to motivate ourselves to be in the one percenters?
 To push through our thoughts and really deliver?

 Here’s some tip and tricks I’ve learned along the way that helped me to achieve my personal results.
 Even if you take just one thing from this list and try and apply it at your next session, I’m confident you’ll start to get even more out of your training.

 1. Compete but don’t compare